janpfeifer/gonb/README.md

 And then (re-)start Jupyter.

 In Github's Codespace, if Jupyter is already started, restarting the docker is an easy way to restart Jupyter.

+## On Mac

+See issue #9 for a small fix.
+In the works.

 # Rich display: HTML, Images, SVG, Videos, manipulating javascript, etc.